paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 ## Preface

-This document is intended for LiteTest users and contributors who need quick access to the definition of a specific term used in LiteTest or to browse through the terms.
+This document is intended for LiteTest users and contributors who need quick access to the definitions of terms used in LiteTest or to browse through the terms.

 #### Document Version History